Coding4life92/python-quicksort-visualization/README.md

 - random: For shuffling the array to simulate random input data.

 ## How to Use:
 Input the Array Size: When the program starts, you will be prompted to enter the size of the array.
 For example, you could input 20 to sort an array of 20 random numbers.

+## Watch the Animation:
--Watch the Animation: Once you input the array size, the program will randomly shuffle the array and begin sorting it using QuickSort.
+Once you input the array size, the program will randomly shuffle the array and begin sorting it using QuickSort.
 The sorting process will be visualized through an animated bar chart.

-End of Animation: The animation will stop once the array is completely sorted.
+## End of Animation:
+The animation will stop once the array is completely sorted.

-Example Usage:
+## Example Usage:

 ```bash
 Enter array size: